What types of dogs are used?

 How do I apply for a dog?

 The admission process starts when a prospective applicant fills out Part 1 of our application, which can be completed on our website.
 If the applicant would prefer a hard copy of the application, it is available upon request.
-If the prospective applicant has questions about our programs or would like more information about the assistance dog lifestyle, the Consumer Services Department is available by phone or email to answer any questions at 1-866-282-8047 or ConsumerServices@vetdogs.org
+If the prospective applicant has questions about our programs or would like more information about the assistance dog lifestyle, the Admissions Department is available by phone or email to answer any questions at 1-866-282-8047 or Applications@VetDogs.org

 Consumer Services reviews each application to see if the applicant meets America's VetDogs criteria for working with an assistance dog.
-If they determine that a prospective applicant has met our criteria, and feel that an assistance dog is the right choice for them, Part 2 of the application is sent to the applicant.
-Part 2 of the application includes medical reports for the clients medical professionals to complete, and a 10-minute applicant video (CD, DVD or a link to a video online), to give us a glimpse of their disability as well as the areas where they live and work.)
+If they determine that a prospective applicant has met our criteria and feel that an Assistance Dog is the right choice for them, Part 2 of the application is sent to the applicant.
+Part 2 of the application includes medical reports for your doctors to complete, a mental health report if the applicant is being seen by a Mental health Professional, a form for the applicants Support Person to complete and instructions on how to create and submit the required Applicant Video.
+The Applicant Video gives us a glimpse of the applicants disability and needs, as well as the areas where they live and work.
+Please click here for a sample video

 What happens once I complete and submit the application packet?

 Once an individual completes the application packet, our team will review each application to determine if the applicant may be a good candidate for a guide or service dog.
-We then contact the applicant to arrange an interview.
-The interview will be scheduled either in-person, through video chat, or over the phone.
-These interviews help us better understand the applicant’s needs—vital information for the matching process.
+After completion of the application materials, we will then contact the applicant to arrange an interview with a staff member and some clients are required to participate in an additional interview with our behavioral health professional.
+These interviews will be scheduled either in-person, through video chat, or over the phone.
+Information gathered through these interviews help us better understand the applicant’s needs, providing vital information for the matching process.